Girls’ education drives sustainable development

 Emission Reductions

-The climate benefits of investing in girls’ education unfold over time.
-In the early years, the measurable impact is small, as marginalized communities in low-income countries have low average carbon footprints, and the transformational effects of education take time to manifest.
+The benefits unfold slowly at first, as marginalized communities in low-income countries tend to have very low carbon emissions.
+The transformational effects of education take time to manifest.

 But year by year, these positive effects build and accumulate and eventually, this steady accumulation of avoided emissions creates a multiplying effect.
 What begins as a gradual shift becomes a powerful driver of both climate resilience and social progress, reaching across generations and creating broader systems change.